Limited liability company

 You can set up a limited liability company either on your own or together with one or more shareholders.

 Memorandum of Association and Articles of Association of a limited liability company

 The Memorandum of Association and the Articles of Association are your company’s official founding documents.
-You must attach them to your company's start-up notification.

 The Board and other organs of limited liability company